fairlearn/fairlearn/docs/user_guide/mitigation.rst

 ~~~~~~~~~~~~~~~~~~~
 Sensitive features can be correlated with non-sensitive features in the dataset.
 By applying the :code:`CorrelationRemover`, these correlations are filtered out while
-as much as possible information is retained (as measured by the least-squares error).
+details from the original data are retained as much as possible (as measured by the
+least-squares error).
+The user can control the level of filtering via the :code:`alpha`
-This is mathematically described as:
+parameter.
+The removal of correlation is mathematically described as:

 .. math::
         \min _{\mathbf{z}_{1}, \ldots, \mathbf{z}_{n}} \sum_{i=1}^{n}\left\|\mathbf{z}_{i}